 - The areas treated will soften and peel.
 This peeling process may resemble dandruff or it may consist of patchy chunks of skin.

-- The color will look as if it disappears, but then it will return.
+- The color will look as if it disappeared, but then it will return.

 - After about a month, healing is complete and the true color of the area becomes visible.

-- Itching, minor crusting and a slight redness that extends no more than a centimeter around the treated area is expected.
+- Itching, minor crusting, and a slight redness that extends no more than a centimeter around the treated area are expected.

-While infection following this type of procedure is rare, if any signs of infection are present, the patient needs to contact the Coco Lash Beauty Bar in Baton Rouge, Louisiana, at (225) 361-0227.
+While infection following this type of procedure is rare, if any signs of infection are present, the patient needs to contact the Coco Beauty Bar & Medical Spa in Baton Rouge, Louisiana, at (225) 238-7688.